TUDB-Labs/TuDB/docs/protocol-services-interface-design.md

 1. `tudb list <object_type>`: get a list of objects of this type.
 2. `tudb get <object_type> <object_name>`: get a single object of this type.
-3. `tudb create <object_type> -f <path-to-graph-definition>`: create an object of this type based on the specified definition.
+3. `tudb create <object_type> -f <path_to_graph_definition>`: create an object of this type based on the specified definition.
 4. `tudb delete <object_type> <object_name>`: delete a single object of this type.
 5. `tudb delete <object_type> --all`: delete all objects of this type.

+For nodes, there are also additional flags:
+1. `--labels`: retrieving nodes that have this list of labels.

+For both nodes and relationships, we also need to provide `--graph <graph_name>` to associate with a graph when running the queries.